White House objects to Bolton book; Trump impeachment trial starts new phase

 Trump ousted her after his personal lawyer Rudy Giuliani and others mounted a negative campaign against her at a time when Giuliani was pressing Ukraine to pursue the politically motivated investigations at the center of the impeachment drama.

-Ukrainian-born U.S. businessman Lev Parnas, who worked with Giuliani to pressure Ukraine, arrived in Washington from New York and headed toward the U.S. Capitol.
+Ukrainian-born U.S. businessman Lev Parnas, who worked with Giuliani to pressure Ukraine, arrived in Washington from New York and headed toward the U.S. Capitol, but was refused entrance.
 He was trailed by TV cameras, photographers and sign-toting demonstrators.

-Parnas stopped by Senate Democratic Leader Chuck Schumer’s office to pick up tickets to the trial, but it was not clear whether he would be allowed to see it.
+Parnas stopped by Democratic Leader Schumer’s office to pick up tickets to the trial.
+No electronics are allowed in the Senate visitors’ gallery, and Parnas has been ordered to wear an ankle bracelet to track his location as he awaits trial on federal campaign finance charges.

-Parnas will not be able to enter the Senate gallery where the trial is taking place because he is wearing a court-ordered ankle-monitoring device, his lawyer said.
-Parnas, facing federal campaign finance charges in New York relating to donations to a pro-Trump political group and others, has provided information to House Democrats damaging to Trump.

-Parnas indicated he would be willing to testify in the trial, adding, “The president knew everything that was going on with Ukraine.”
+Parnas indicated willingness to testify in the trial, adding, “The president knew everything that was going on with Ukraine.”

-Schumer said he provided the tickets, though he is not seeking for Parnas to appear as a witness.

-Wednesday’s questions during the trial will alternate between Republican and Democratic senators.
-They will be submitted in writing and read aloud by U.S. Chief Justice John Roberts, who is presiding over the trial.

 Reporting by Richard Cowan, Mark Hosenball, David Morgan, Doina Chiacu, Patricia Zengerle, Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, Lisa Lambert and Katanga Johnson; Writing by Will Dunham; Editing by Howard Goller and Alistair Bell